Kathy Sell was elected in 2022 to serve as Mayor. She was first elected to the City Council in 2010 and re-elected in

 Councilor Stanek serves as the City's liaison to:

-Rogue Valley Metropolitan Planning Organization, Public Advisory Council, and the Upper Rogue Community Foundation.
+Rogue Valley Metropolitan Planning Organization, Public Advisory Council.

 Kevin Walruff was elected in 2018 to serve on the Eagle Point City Council in 2019.
 He is a former member of the Eagle Point Planning Commission and has volunteered his time on the 4th of July Committee and the Branding Committee.
 Kevin served 8 years in the Oregon Army National Guard and was last assigned as a local unit Company Commander.
 He is a retired Police Officer and possesses a Bachelor's degree in business administration.
 Kevin currently works as a Law Enforcement Coordinator with an information sharing agency and services as a board member for the Oregon Narcotics Enforcement Association.
 Kevin's father, Gary, was an Eagle Point Councilman at the time of his passing in 2007.
 He and his wife have lived in Eagle Point for the last 15 years, as does his mother and siblings.

 Councilor Walruff serves as the City's liaison to: